butler54/butler54.github.io/docs/index.md

 # Hi there!

-I'm a Chief Archtect at [Red Hat](https://redhat.com) working in the Asia Pacific CTO Office.
+I'm a Chief Architect at [Red Hat](https://redhat.com) working in the Asia Pacific CTO Office.

 My background is as an applied researcher who stumbled into the world of software  via MATLAB and Fortran.
 I have a masochistic streak which draws me to problems where business/mission complexity requires innovative solutions.